 - Go on the wisc.edu page, and click on different departments to see what type of research is being conducted.

-- Discovery portal on wisc.edu has a clean and organized list of all campus research according to subject and department.
+- The UW-Madison Research discovery portal has a clean and organized list of all campus research according to subject and department.

 Start with your course list